kozjuli/kozjuli.github.io/_pages/research.md

 ---
 ## Work in Progress <a name="publications"></a>

+1. **An Empirical Analysis of the Cost of Borrowing**
+with Miguel Faria-e-Castro and Samuel Jordan-Wood

 1. **Inequality Dynamics: A Life-Cycle Portfolio Model Perspective**
 with Diego Daruich

-1. **The Loan-Bond Spread**
-with Miguel Faria-e-Castro and Samuel Jordan-Wood

 ---
 ## Publications <a name="publications"></a>